 - Have tips on how to developing outstanding and lasting relationships with their children.
-They will know how to get their children to eat their vegetables, seat appropriately in the car, brush their teeth, get to bed and know how to manage them when they are throwing tantrums, even in public.
+They will know how to get their children to eat their vegetables, sit appropriately in the car, brush their teeth, get to bed, and know how to manage them when throwing tantrums, even in public.

 - Understand children with autism spectrum and sensory processing disorders and how to communicate with the same kids.

-In this book, Simone Davies helps parents to turn their two-year-olds from terrible kids to kids who are curious, respectful and hungry to discover new things.
+In this book, Simone Davies helps parents turn their two-year-olds from terrible kids to curious, respectful, and hungry kids to discover new things.

-It is full of practical advice on how to handle different aspects that a toddler may bring up and feed them with a natural curiosity instead.
+It is full of practical advice on handling different aspects that a toddler may bring up and feed them with a natural curiosity instead.
 By the end of the book, parents will have learned how to:

-- Keep their cool as they teach their kids to set limits and keep them without having to punish them all the time or use bribery to teach a behavior.
+- Keep their cool as they teach their kids to set limits and keep them without punishing them all the time or using bribery to teach a behavior.

-- Maintain a home that is chaos free and keep the peace.
+- Maintain a chaos-free home and keep the peace.

 - Come up with Montessori practices that will work just right for their kids between one to three years of age.